MileHacker Logo

 Learn and Listen

-Show genuine interest in local culture, ask questions respectfully, and listen attentively to area insights.
+Show real curiosity about local culture, ask questions respectfully, and listen attentively to area insights.

 Avoid Judgments